Moha6277792/pixelogictask/readme.txt

 - Apache COMMONS
 You can check their versions from pom.xml file.
 I worked on main class which is userRegisterationDDT which call two classes the first one is userInfoValidation in (validation) folder this class validate the format of user entry adn the other class is ExcelReader which read the excel file in the same folder (data) for Data Driven.
+(resources) folder include the chromedriver.exe which i call in the main class to start chrome driver.